15+ Company Intranet Examples: Real Intranet Sites & Templates You Can Use Today

 3. Targeted News & Events

 To solve the relevance problem, news and events must be targeted.
-A modern intranet allows you to target content to different employee groups based on their location, role, or department.
+A modern company intranet allows you to target content to different employee groups based on their location, role, or department.

 4. Employee Recognition & Social Tools